 Several non-linear filters have been proposed to filter the 3D matter density field.
-The MEM filter that has been presented in section 4.4 has been introduced by (Hu and Keeton, 2002) to reconstruct dark matter halos in 3D matter distribution.
-The MEM filter that is based on the Bayesian theory has already been applied in 2D matter distribution (see (Bridle et al., 1998; Marshall et al., 2002)).
+The MEM filter that has been presented in section 4.4 has been introduced by [35] to reconstruct dark matter halos in 3D matter distribution.
+The MEM filter that is based on the Bayesian theory has already been applied in 2D matter distribution (see [16, 55]).
 In this filter the penalty function is an entropy that is estimated from the full 3D weak lensing field.
 A fundamental problem with the MEM filter is the difficulty in assessing the errors in the reconstruction.

-Another non-linear approach that is a full-3D filter has been proposed by (Hu and Keeton, 2002; VanderPlas et al., 2011), and consists in expressing the data in a new set of uncorrelated orthogonal basis elements that are ranked by their signal-to-noise ratio.
+Another non-linear approach that is a full-3D filter has been proposed by [35, 95], and consists in expressing the data in a new set of uncorrelated orthogonal basis elements that are ranked by their signal-to-noise ratio.
 This method is known as the Karhunen-Loeve transform or Singular Value Decomposition, assuming the modes are the eigenvectors of the covariance matrix.
 A direct noise reduction which does not require knowledge of the statical properties of the signal is obtained by eliminating the lower signal-to-noise singular values.

-The full reconstruction of the 3D dark matter distribution from weak lensing has only been considered recently (Hu and Keeton, 2002; Taylor, 2003) because the finite size of the earlier surveys did not allow for 3D mapping.
-Recently, the COSMOS survey (Massey et al., 2007b,c) has been able to reconstruct the first 3D weak lensing map.
+The full reconstruction of the 3D dark matter distribution from weak lensing has only been considered recently [35, 89] because the finite size of the earlier surveys did not allow for 3D mapping.
+Recently, the COSMOS survey [59, 60] has enabled to reconstruct the first 3D weak lensing map.
 Although the results were limited by the finite size of the survey, they provide a framework for future large weak lensing surveys like the future Euclid mission.
 The next step, is to develop a full 3D Wiener filter, to extend the MRLens method from 2D to 3D, and possibly to develop a combined filtering method.

-6. Cosmological model constraints
+6 Cosmological model constraints

-Measurement of the distortions in images of background galaxies caused by largescale structures provides a direct way to study the statistical properties of the evolution of structures in the Universe.
+Measurement of the distortions in images of background galaxies caused by large-scale structures provides a direct way to study the statistical properties of the evolution of structures in the Universe.
 Weak gravitational lensing measures the mass and can thus be directly compared to theoretical models of structure formation.
 But because we have only one realization of our Universe, a statistical analysis is required to do the comparison.
 The estimation of the cosmological parameters from weak lensing data can be seen as an inverse problem.
 The direct problem consisting of deriving weak lensing data from cosmological parameters can be solved using numerical simulations, but the inverse problem cannot be solved so easily because the N-body equations used by the numerical simulations can not be inverted.

-6.1.
-Methodology
+6.1 Methodology

 A solution is to use analytical predictions for statistics of cosmic shear and to compare with the values estimated from the data.
 A statistical analysis of the weak lensing field is then required to constrain the cosmological parameters.

-The method that is usually used to constrain cosmological parameters from statistical estimation is the maximum likelihood (see §4.4).
+The method that is usually used to constrain cosmological parameters from statistic estimation is the maximum likelihood (see §4.4).
 Let's estimate the statistic $\eta(x, y)$ in the weak lensing field to constrain the cosmological parameters p_1 and p_2 .
 By assuming the noise follows an uncorrelated and Gaussian distribution, the likelihood function \mathcal{L} is defined as follows: